lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Float

 #### Description
-This keyword controls the planewave energy cutoff in dielectric function calculations.
-Determines the size of dielectric matrix.
-Unit is eV.
+This keyword controls the plane-wave energy cutoff in dielectric function calculations.
+It also determines the size of the dielectric matrix.
+The unit is eV.

 #### Default
 10.0 eV